For Squarespace

 Why we do this.
 A spam classifier is only as good as the examples it’s seen.
 The recoveries you give us are the highest-quality signal we have - cases where the AI got it wrong - and they’re what will eventually make Pengon catch more spam without misfiring on real clients.
 It’s the single biggest long-term investment we’re making in classifier quality.

 Don’t want to contribute?
-Don’t click Recover.
-Use the Delete button on the row instead — the submission is removed from your dashboard with no training-corpus entry created.
+Don’t click Recover or Report spam.
+Use the Delete button on the row instead - the submission is removed from your dashboard with no training-corpus entry created.
 You can also delete submissions in bulk via the checkboxes.

 How long we keep things